junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 *These are just people.* He thinks, astonished and uncharacteristically upset, behind the column, in the shadow he hides, just like the shadow those people are used to live in.
 These are just ordinary people trying so hard to have a life, and the Empire is squeezing their living space, suffocating them mentally and physically.

 He doesn't realize since when has he started clenching his fist or biting on his teeth, or what's that for.
 He forces his fists and jaws to relax, and continues listening.
 He's still a Jedi for this galaxy, after all.
 Surely maintaining a peaceful galaxy is more important than one poor kid or one old man.
-His job tonight is still to follow the order and arrest the dangerous rebel forces, led by none other then the familiar one who has a young voice and a familiar slim figure.
+His job tonight is still to follow the order and arrest the dangerous rebel forces, led by none other then the familiar one who has a young voice and a familiar slender figure.

 Obi-Wan stares at the boy -- a young man actually, he looks more like a leader now, standing before the group, soothing them with soft voice, giving them instructions of how to fix some of the difficulties -- how to fix a tool that's broken, who to ask for medical advices, what to do to release a pain, what they're short of and where they might find, and many more.
 Anakin is still in his art-smudged hooded jacket, but the whole vibe radiating from him seems so different -- less of a dreamy naughty artist, but a responsible leader that actually cares about people, helps people.
 Except, undoubtedly, evidently, he *is* a rebellion force now, from the Empire's perspective, gathering secret assemblies, encouraging the complaints toward the Empire, disassembling the hard-earned peace the Empire is trying to maintain.
 There is no defense for that.